eloisjr/Azure_Data_Warehouse/README.md

  # **Project**

- "Data Warehouse for Bike Share Data Analytics" assignment from UDACITY course "Data Engineering with Microsoft Azure".
+ This project called "Data Warehouse for Bike Share Data Analytics" is an assignment from the UDACITY course "Data Engineering with Microsoft Azure".

 # **Project Overview**